Department of Justice is now the Department of Communities and Justice. Find out more >

 Amount of Claim

-If the lawyer helped you at court and the proceedings ended with the court giving a judgment after a hearing, the maximum amount of legal costs that can be awarded are as follows (including the preparation costs for the claim):
+If the lawyer helped them and the proceedings ended with the court giving a judgment after a hearing, the maximum amount of legal costs that can be awarded are as follows (including the preparation costs for the claim):

 If you, or the plaintiff, do not accept a genuine offer to settle a dispute and the refusal was not reasonable, the court can increase the maximum amount of legal costs for giving a judgment after a hearing by 25%.